Sanrax/DSOneManual/README.md

 The Evolution kernel has support for cheats, but doesn't come with any cheats included by default.
 They needed to be added manually in the form of a usrcheat.dat file.
 If you don't care about cheats you can skip this part of setup.

-1. One of the most up-to-date usrcheat.dat's can be [found here.](https://bitbucket.org/DeadSkullzJr/nds-i-cheat-databases/src/master/Cheat%20Databases/) Download the usrcheat.dat file.
+1. One of the most up-to-date cheat databases can be [found here.](https://bitbucket.org/DeadSkullzJr/nds-i-cheat-databases/src/master/Cheat%20Databases/) Download the usrcheat.dat file.

-2. After you have download the usrcheat.dat file, copy it to the `_dsone` directory on your DSOne's SD card.
+2. After you have downloaded the usrcheat file, copy it to the `_dsone` directory on your DSOne's SD card.

 ## EOS Options (Home Menu)